bucketplus/ca-control-api-nodejs/Readme.md

  `yarn add @efficientactions/ca-control-api-nodejs`.

 ## Importing
-To Import Control api add
+To import the Control api, add:
-`import bp from '@efficientactions/ca-control-api-nodejs;` To your code
+`import ca from '@efficientactions/ca-control-api-nodejs;` to your code

 ## Environment Variables
 The API expects the following .env variables to be set: